cyrusimap/cyrus-imapd/docsrc/assets/services.rst

     mupdate   3905/tcp # Cyrus mupdate service
     sieve     4190/tcp # timsieved Sieve Mail Filtering Language service

-Make sure that these lines are present and add them if they are missing.
+Make sure that these lines are present or add them if they are missing.